Roasted vegetables with Provencal herbs for a sweet, tender, and smoky side dish.

 How to Make Provencal Roasted Vegetables

+Step 1.
 Start your Provencal Roasted Vegetables by preparing your produce.
-When cutting round fruits or veggies, I find cutting them in half and creating a flat surface makes cutting them easier.
+When cutting the eggplant, I find cutting them in half and creating a flat surface makes cutting them easier.

 Is roasting vegetables the same as baking them?